wei-lab/DCR/model/README.md

 This is an implementation of **Brain Tumor Segmention based on Dilated Convolution Refine Networks** in TensorFlow for  on the BRATS2015

 ## Model Description
-The Dilated Convolution Refine Componentsis built on a fully convolutional variant of [ResNet-50](https://github.com/KaimingHe/deep-residual-networks) , the decoder stage  to acquire the output of the same size as the input, deconvolution layers are applied.
+The Dilated Convolution Refine Components is built on a fully convolutional variant of [ResNet-50](https://github.com/KaimingHe/deep-residual-networks) , the decoder stage  to acquire the output of the same size as the input, deconvolution layers are applied.
 The Dilated Convolution Refine Components is introduce to increase the sensitivity of the network to detailed information on networks multiple branches.
 For more details please refer to the following Figure 1:

  ![Alt text](https://github.com/wei-lab/DCR/raw/master/image/pipeline.png)

 Fig. 1.
 The framework of Brain Tumor Segmentation pipeline

 The model is trained on a mini-batch of MRI images and corresponding ground truth masks with the softmax classifier  at the top, the Cross entropy  and L2 are training loss, during inference, the softmax layers is discard, The final segmentation mask is computed using argmax over the logits.